WEDNESDAY, JUNE 15, 2016

 • Biotic entities evolve into diverse anaerobes able to use iron, sulfur and other elements and compounds as electron acceptors for energy.

-• Photons are consumed by cyanobateria for energy, with oxygen as a waste product leading to Mass Extinction Event I where anaerobes die off in oxygenated areas such as oceans.
+• Photons are consumed by cyanobateria for energy, with oxygen as a waste product leading to Mass Extinction Event I (2.4 billion years ago) where anaerobes die off in oxygenated areas such as oceans.

 • Aerobes evolve to use oxygen as energy source.